siunam321/CTF-Writeups/Proving-Grounds-Play/HAWordy/README.md

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/HAWordy/images/a2.png)

-According to `rustscan` result, we have one port is open:
+According to `rustscan` result, we have one port is opened:

 Ports Open        | Service
 ------------------|------------------------